Checkmk/checkmk/CONTRIBUTING.md

 Do note that while Shellcheck is an excellent tool, it's not perfect.
 Sometimes it alerts on code that may actually be desired.
 In this scenario, you must use a `disable` directive with a comment that justifies your reason for this.
-Preferably this will be a git commit hash where the reasoning is given e.g.
+It may also be useful to reference a git commit hash or werk number.

 ```
+# This function is sourced outside of this library, where it does parse args
-# See commit abcd3456
+# See commit abcd3456 and/or werk 1234
 # shellcheck disable=SC2120
 foo() {
 ```